-99 In the case of the Wolf Man, op. cit.: 10-11.
-100 Cf. Aulus-Gellius, Attic Nights, II, 4:
+99. In the case of the Wolf Man, op.

+100. Cf. Aulus-Gellius, Attic Nights, II, 4:

-'In a trial, when it is a question of knowing who shall be given the task of presenting the accusation, and when two or more people volunteer for this office, the judgement by which the tribunal names the accuser is called divination This word comes from the fact that since accuser and accused are two correlative terms that cannot continue to exist without each other, and since the type of judgement in question here presents an accused without accuser, it is necessary to have recourse to divination in order to find what the trial does not provide, what it leaves still unknown - that is to say, the accuser.'
+'In a trial, when it is a question of knowing who shall be given the task of presenting the accusation, and when two or more people volunteer for this office, the judgement by which the tribunal names the accuser is called divination....
+This word comes from the fact that since accuser and accused are two correlative terms that cannot continue to exist without each other. and since the type of judgement in question here presents an accused without accuser, it is necessary to have recourse to divination in order to find what the trial does not provide, what it leaves still unknown - that is to say, the accuser.'

-- 101 In France, a type of boarding school [Tr.]. - 102 'A supplement to Freud's "History of an Infantile Neurosis" (1928), republished in The Psycho-Analytic Reader (1950).
+101. In France, a type of boarding school [Tr.].

+102. 'A supplement to Freud's "History of an Infantile Neurosis" (1928), republished in The Psycho-Analytic Reader (1950).
 See the further details and references in Ernest Jones, Sigmund Freud, II: 306-12.
-Dr Mack Brunswick notes that she was simply the mediator between the Wolf Man and the absent Freud [Tr.]. - 103 Two paragraphs rewritten (1966). - 104 'La parole qui dure'.
+Dr Mack Brunswick notes that she was simply the mediator between the Wolf Man and the absent Freud [Tr.].

+103. Two paragraphs rewritten (1966).
+104. 'La parole qui dure'.
 Cf. Leenhardt, 'La parole qui dure' (Tradition, mythe, statut), Do Kamo (1947): 173 ff.
+[Tr.].

-[Tr.]. - 105 English in the original. - 106 Whether a damaged stone or a cornerstone, my strong point is that I have never yielded over this (1966). - 107 Notably in Beyond the Pleasure Principle [Tr.]. - 108 This is the form called Laksanalaksana. - 109 Cf. 'Analysis Terminable and Interminable' (1937), Standard Edition, XXIII: 245 ff.; and An Outline of Psychoanalysis (1940), ibid.: 248 f. - 110 Cf. 'Remembering, Repeating and Working-Through' (1914), Standard Edition, XII: 145. - 111 Being and Time (1962): 294. - 112 The four words 'renversé dans la répétition' in which is inscribed my latest formulation of repetition (1966) are substituted for an improper recourse to the 'eternal return' ['toujours présent dans l'éternel retour'], which was all that I could convey at that time. - 113 'Jeux d'occultation'.
-The child would associate the appearance and disappearance of a toy that he alternately threw away and drew back again with the vowel sounds 'o' and 'a', which Freud interpreted as those of the German words for 'gone!'
+106. Whether a damaged stone or a cornerstone, my strong point is that I have never yielded over this (1966).

+107. Notably in Beyond the Pleasure Principle [Tr.].

+108. This is the form called Laksana-laksana.

+109. Cf. 'Analysis Terminable and Interminable' (1937), Standard Edition, XXIII: 245 ff.; and An Outline of Psychoanalysis (1940), ibid.: 248 f.

+110. Cf. 'Remembering, Repeating and Working-Through' (1914), Standard Edition, XII: 145.

+111. Being and Time (1962): 294.

+répétition' in which is inscribed my latest formulation of repetition (1966) are substituted for an improper recourse to the 'eternal return' ['toujours présent dans l'éternel retour'], which was all that l'could convey at that time.

+113. 'Jeux d'occultation'.
+The child would associate the appearance and dieappearance of a toy that he alternately threw away and drew back again with the vowel sounds 'o' and 'a', which Freud interpreted as those of the German words for 'gone!'
 (Fort!) and 'here!'
 (Da!).
-The repetition of this game was apparently evidence of the child's beginning to master his environment actively through speech, for the active repetition seemed clearly to replace the passivity of the situation where the child's mother was alternately present and absent.
-Freud notes the eventual detachment of the game from the figure of the mother, and he notes the importance of the antithesis of disappearance and return rather than the content of the opposition: by means of his image in a mirror, the child soon discovered how to make himself disappear.
-Cf. Beyond the Pleasure Principle (1920), Standard Edition, XVIII: 14 ff.
-[Tr.]. - 114 Leenhardt, for example, uses this spatial representation in his Do Kamo to represent the native's existence as a locus of relationships with others [Tr.]. - 115 Premises of the topology that I have been putting into practice over the past five years (1966). - 116 '... comme médiatrice entre l'homme du souci et le sujet du savoir absolu'.
+The repetition of this game was apparently evidence of the child's beginning master his environment actively through speech, for the active repetition seemed clearly to replace the passivity of the situation where the child's mother was alternately present and absent.
+Freud notes the eventual detachment of the game from the figure of the mother, and he notes the importance of the antithed of disappearance and return rather then the content of the opposition: by means of his image in a mirror, the child soon discovered how to make himself disappear.
+Cf. Beyond the Pleasure Principle (1920), Standard Edition, XVIII: 14 6 [Tr.].

+spatial representation in his Do Kamo represent the native's existence as a locus of relationships with others [Tr.].

+I have been putting into practice over the past five years (1966).

+116. . . . comme médiatrice entre l'homme du souci et le sujet du savel absolu.
 Souci is the usual French rendering of the Heideggerian Sorge, and savoir of the Hegelian Wissen [Tr.]

-117 The serpent is Moses's brazen serpent, god of healing (Numbers, xxi, 9) [Tr.]. - 118 Cf. Freud's analysis of Dora, Standard Edition, VII: 39:
+serpent, god of healing (Numbers, xx1, 9) [Tr.].

+118. Cf. Freud's analysis of Dora, Standard Edition, VII: 39: